 Youth Options Program: Juniors and seniors at Wisconsin public high schools can earn both high school and college credit through this statewide program.

 CLEP Exam Credits: To earn college credit through the College Level Examination Program (CLEP), you can take exams to test your mastery of college-level material.
 See a list of the CLEP exams accepted at Mount Mary and what scores you need to receive for college credit.
 A maximum of 20 credits by CLEP examination can be accepted.
-Please see our current academic bulletin for complete details.
+View the CLEP Transfer chart (.pdf).